 Emotional empathy is also known as affective empathy.
 In this, when you feel empathy, you start feeling another person’s emotions.
 The feeling is so strong that you perceive getting caught in those emotions.

-For example: when you see your partner crying, then you are unable to control your emotions and start crying too.
+Emotional Empathy Example: when you see your partner crying, then you are unable to control your emotions and start crying too.
 So, this kind of empathy helps in building a strong emotional connection with others.
 Thus, making it a great way of understanding and sharing feelings.

 3. Compassionate Empathy